strelka145/ChiyaNote/README.md

 ## Donation

-The creator is a student with no money, so if this was helpful, please donate.
+I am a student with no money, so if this was helpful, please donate.

 https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=AYLS4ETZTU4DA